 Procedural fairness is also important.
 It is quite an extensive element under the competition chapter.
 This is important so that industries or people out there would have certainty that when they are being investigated they have certainty of what is the process that is being used.
 How they go about it if they are investigated and what can they do to defend themselves or to go through the process when the case or an issues being investigated.
 There are specific provisions which touch on opportunity to be represented by a council, opportunity to hear or present evidence whether it is written or whether it's oral, the opportunity is there for them to provide or to make submissions for that matter.
-Competition is very complicated economics and law, it involves many issues, so to allow analysis of a qualified expert to cross examine the witnesses, they should be with an investigation procedures because there have been cases where when some parties are investigated they are faced by the procedures which are only being used by the authorities themselves.
+Competition is very complicated economics and law, it involves many issues, so to allow analysis of a qualified expert to cross examine the witnesses, they should be with an investigated they are faced by the procedures which are only being used by the authorities themselves.
 They are not written and it possess a very difficult time for parties who are investigated.